-There has been some congressional action on this issue in the 107th and 108th Congresses.
+There had been some congressional action on this issue in the 107th and 108th Congresses.
 H.R.
-1567, "Debt Cancellation for HIV/AIDS Response Act" in the 107th Congress, and in the 108th Congress, H.R.
+1567, "Debt Cancellation for HIV/AIDS Response Act" in the 107th Congress, and in the 108th Congress H.R.
 643, "To Urge Reforms of the Enhanced Highly Indebted Poor Countries (HIPC) Initiative," and H.R.
-1376, "To Improve the HIPC Initiative", would expand debt relief efforts to countries heavily affected by HIV/AIDS.
+1376, "To Improve the HIPC Initiative" were introduced.
+All three bills sought to expand debt relief efforts to countries heavily affected by HIV/AIDS.
+Similar legislation is expected to be introduced in the 109th session.
 Some are concerned that debt reduction initiatives can be abused, and corruption will undermine debt reduction strategies.
 Furthermore, it has been argued that it is not debt repayments that are sinking these countries deeper into poverty but the lack of strong revenue sources.
-If some of these countries would revise their economic and social policies there would be less of a need for debt relief, critics say.
-In an effort to limit the corruption and careless use of debt relief, international institutions, such as the World Bank and UNAIDS, are working with